This Simple Tuna Nicoise Salad recipe is quick and easy to assemble, uses fresh and canned ingredients and feeds a crowd.

 Effortless dining during the week or weekend that’s quick and easy but looks divine.
 From my experience, I’ve made this salad for many years and love how I can assemble it in no time at all, especially when I use canned or jarred ingredients right off my pantry shelf.

-When you need to put together a dinner party fast–and I mean FAST–this recipe for Tuna Nicoise Salad is hands down one of the easiest salads to assemble.
+And, when you need to put together a dinner party fast–and I mean FAST–this recipe for Tuna Nicoise Salad is hands down one of the easiest salads to assemble.

-Nicoise Salad packs and travels well.
+Nicoise Salad packs and travels well, too.
 You could say, it’s a great salad on-the-go.
 All you have to do is pack each salad ingredient in it’s own sealed container.
 And, once you reach your destination, you just set out the containers on a tablecloth-lined picnic table and let folks serve themselves from each container.
 When the event is over, you just reseal the containers and bring the leftovers home.

 Start with a base of Romaine lettuce on a large serving platter and then add the rest of your ingredients one-by-one, like the spokes of a wheel.